 If you wish to keep your bees alive the sugar roll test is an alternative.

 Get hold of a canning jar with a two-part cap and replace the inner cap with some mesh wire.
 Pour in 1/2 cup of powdered sugar and roll the bees – active, confused but still living bees – in that sugar.
 The plan here is that the sugar particles cause the mites to lose their grip on their host bees.

 Then rapidly shake the jar upside down, such that the sugar AND the mites come out onto a light-colored sheet.
 The mites will be visible against that background.

 The ether and sugar roll methods are illustrated in this excellent video.

 Both methods produce a count of mites.
 Bearing in mind that you have around 300 bees, you can calculate the percentage of mites to bees.
 Less than five percent (about 15) is considered acceptable and anything above this may justify treatment.

-As to assessing the overall number of mites. use the percentage to estimate the number of bees in your hive, but keep in mind that your samples only represents about 20% of the mites – you captured them from mites that were on host bees, rather than uncapped cells.
+As to assessing the overall number of mites, use the percentage to estimate the number of bees in your hive, but keep in mind that your sample only represents about 20% of the mites – you captured them from mites that were on host bees, rather than uncapped cells.